ejwessel/raspnode_config/README.md

 ```

 Most of the parameters are pretty straight forward, but I want to point out one in particular, `--smtp`
-As mentioned above, I'm using monit to monitor the processes as well as for alerting, using --smtp sets up the monit configuration to use a particular smtp server and send email alerts.
+I'm using 'monit' to monitor the processes as well as for alerting, using --smtp sets up the monit configuration to use a smtp server and send email alerts.

+In order to setup smtp on the node you'll need a few things before you can enable it.
+- SMTP Server
+- SMTP Username
+- SMTP Password
+- SMTP Port

+If you don't have a SMTP server, no worries.
+I used Google's free SMTP server following [this guide](https://www.hostinger.com/tutorials/how-to-use-free-google-smtp-server)).
+I just needed to setup a new google account and then 'enable access for less secure apps'.
+Google's SMTP server is: `smtp.gmail.com` and port is `465`

 In order to get this to work you'll need to make a few changes to some file variables and run the setup script with an additional parameter.

 TODO: what variables need to change

+/role/monit/vars/main.yml

 `sudo python setup.py --currency-type <CURRENCY> --smtp`